-- To the best of your ability, describe how the test will feel.
+- Describe as best as you can how the test will feel.

-- If the procedure affects part of the body that serves a noticeable function (such as speech, hearing, or urination), explain what changes will occur afterwards.
+- If the procedure affects a part of the body your child needs for a certain function (such as speaking, hearing, or urinating), explain what changes will occur afterward.
 Discuss how long these effects will last.

 - Let your child know it's OK to yell, cry, or express pain in another way using sounds or words.

 - Allow your child to practice the positions or movements that will be needed for the procedure, such as the fetal position for a lumbar puncture.

-- Stress the benefits of the procedure and talk about things that the child may find pleasurable afterwards, such as feeling better or going home.
-After the test you may want to take your child for ice cream or some other treat, but do not make this conditional on "being good" for the test.
+- Stress the benefits of the procedure and talk about things the child may like afterwards, such as feeling better or going home.
+After the test you may want to take your child for ice cream or some other treat, but do not make the treat a condition of "being good" for the test.

-- Suggest ways for staying calm such as counting, deep breathing, singing, bubble blowing, and relaxation (thinking pleasant thoughts).
+- Suggest ways to stay calm, such as counting, deep breathing, singing, blowing bubbles, and relaxing by thinking pleasant thoughts.

 - Allow your child to participate in simple tasks during the procedure, if appropriate.

 - Include your child in the decision-making process, such as the time of day or the body site where the procedure is performed (this depends on the type of procedure being performed).

-- Encourage participation during the procedure, such as holding an instrument, if allowed.
+- Encourage the child's participation during the procedure, such as holding an instrument, if allowed.

-- Let your child hold your hand or the hand of someone else helping with the procedure.
-Physical contact like this can help reduce pain and anxiety.
+- Let your child hold your hand or the hand of someone else who is helping with the procedure.
+Physical contact can help reduce pain and anxiety.

 - Distract your child with books, bubbles, games, hand-held video games, or other activities.

-Play and third-person communication can be wonderful ways of demonstrating the procedure for your child.
+Play and third-party communication can be wonderful ways to demonstrate the procedure for your child.
 They can also help reveal your child's concerns.